Synerty/peek-mobile-theme/docs/generic_sections/information_screen/information_screen.rst

 ::

         .peek-information-section{
+        /*
-        /* Contains the Information Section looks classes */ ...
+            Contains the Information Section classes

-            image{
+        */
+            ...

+            information-section-icon{
+            /*
-            /* Contains the image looks attributes unique to the Details Section */ ...
+                Contains the icon attributes unique to the Details Section */
+                ...

             }
-            title{
+            information-section-title{
+            /*
-            /* Contains the title looks attributes unique to the Details Section */ ...
+                Contains the title attributes unique to the Details Section */
+                ...

             }
-            description{
+            information-section-description{
+            /*
-            /* Contains the description looks attributes unique to the Details Section */ ...
+                Contains the description attributes unique to the Details Section */
+                ...

             }
-            btn{
+            information-section-btn{
+            /*
-            /* Contains the button looks attributes unique to the Details Section */ ...
+                Contains the button attributes unique to the Details Section */
+                ...

             }
-            icon{
-            /* Contains the icon looks attributes unique to the Details Section */ ...

-            }
-            user-status{
+            information-section-user-status{
+            /*
-            /* Contains the user status text looks attributes unique to the Details Section */
+                Contains the user status text attributes unique to the Details Section */
                 ...

             }